 The Baer Reintegration Scholarship awards $1,000 to students currently enrolled in school who actively participate in medical treatment for bipolar disorder, schizophrenia, or schizoaffective disorder.
 This scholarship supports individuals in their educational journey while managing their mental health.

 The JC Runyon Foundation Scholarship does not have a fixed amount.
 It is open to undergraduate students in a college or trade school.
 They must have completed a program in a psychiatric facility for substance abuse, psychiatric disorder, or both.
 They must also have been accepted into a college or trade school.
 This scholarship provides support to individuals overcoming mental health challenges as they pursue their educational goals.

 Paradigm Malibu Annual Depression Treatment Education Scholarship

-Is Anxiety and Depression A Disability?
+Are Anxiety and Depression Disabilities?